Eastern Equine Encephalitis

 What is it?

-Eastern Equine Encephalitis (EEE) is a rare but serious viral disease spread by mosquitoes.
-It is one of the most severe mosquito-borne diseases in the US, with a case fatality rate of roughly 30%.
-NYS monitors EEE activity each summer in mosquito and bird populations.
+Eastern Equine Encephalitis (EEE) is a rare but serious viral disease spread by infected mosquitoes.
+It has one of the highest mortality rates of any mosquito-borne disease in the US — approximately 30% of cases are fatal, and many survivors have significant permanent neurological disability.
+NYSDOH monitors EEE activity in mosquito and bird populations across the state each summer.

 How it spreads

 Transmitted by the bite of infected mosquitoes, primarily Culiseta melanura in freshwater swamp habitats.
 Not spread person-to-person.
-Horses are also susceptible.
+Horses are also highly susceptible and often serve as sentinel animals for human risk.

 Symptoms

-Initial flu-like symptoms (fever, chills, malaise) followed rapidly by encephalitis: severe headache, high fever, stiff neck, and altered mental status.
-Onset is rapid; many survivors have significant neurological disability.
+Onset is rapid.
+Initial flu-like symptoms (fever, chills, malaise) are followed quickly by severe headache, high fever, stiff neck, and altered mental status.
+Progression to coma can occur within days.

 Who is at risk?